DennisZ0706/Ticket-system-Pythonland/README.md

 The ticket application guides the visitor through the ordering process.
 With arrows and checkboxes visitors and extra facilities can be added to the ticket.
 When the ticket is ready, a printable PDF of the E-ticket will be made.

 All cash registers of the park have been implemented in the cash register application.
 A cash register can be selected by clicking the radio button of the cash register.
-When a visitor has lost a ticket, the application can retrieve the ticket from the database based on the name.
+When a visitor has lost a ticket, the application can retrieve the ticket from the database based on the visitors name.
 Ticket data can also be requested from the database.

 When a ticket is scanned the data will be added to the database.
 With the database application all kinds of visitor numbers can be retrieved from the database.
 Both per arrangement and in total.
 And both by date and total.
 It is also possible to request a report with all visitor numbers over a certain period.